cgaustin/bulk-downloader/README.md

 `-c or --checksum` | Download checksum files
-`-r or --retry` | Retry instead of skipping failed files `-n or --no-order-directories` | Store all files in one directory
+`-r or --retry` | Retry instead of skipping failed files `-n or --no-order-directories` | Store all files in one directory `-v or --verbose` | Be vocal about process
+`-i or --host` | If host downloading from is not https://espa.cr.usgs.gov

 > Linux/Mac Example: `python ./download_espa_order.py -d /some/directory/with/free/space -u your_username`